mndscp/snug-keyboard-layout/README.md

 ## History

-After trying out several alternate keyboard layouts including [Colemak DH](https://colemakmods.github.io/mod-dh/), [ColemaQ](https://colemaq.github.io/), [ColemaQ-F](https://colemaq.github.io/variants.html), Colemak Qi;x, Colemak Qiou, [ISRT](https://notgate.github.io/layout/), Crustmak and Snu Snu, I did feel that the layout journey was going well but all these layouts had one thing in common: They were made with English in mind.
+After trying out several alternate keyboard layouts including [Colemak DH](https://colemakmods.github.io/mod-dh/), [ColemaQ](https://colemaq.github.io/), [ColemaQ-F](https://colemaq.github.io/variants.html), Colemak Qi;x, Colemak Qiou, [ISRT](https://notgate.github.io/layout/), Crustmak and Snu Snu, I did feel that the layout journey was going well but most these layouts had one thing in common: They were made with English in mind.
 They were great for typing in English and not optimal for typing in German.
-Many of them did not care about the `sc` and `eu` bigrams which are not common in English but very common in German.
+Many of them did not care about the `sc` and `eu` bigrams which are not common in English but appear very frequently in German.
 Optimizing for both languages was going to be difficult.

 The last layout that I had tried out was called **Sertain**, made by Smudge.
 I did like it a lot but I did not like the name so I dubbed it **Snu Snu** because the creator's name started with `Snu` back then and it's a fun [Futurama reference](https://www.youtube.com/watch?v=fNsrvnHJdco) :)